opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

-To get the real destination IP addresses, you need to ask the proxy server or the SIEM system that stores the proxy logs, for example, `siemq` (QRadar) as provided to Kestrel in `STIX-Shifter Setup`_.
-This is an XDR hunt that goes across host/EDR to SIEM/firewall.
+To get the real destination IP addresses, you need to ask the proxy server or the SIEM system that stores the proxy logs, for example, `siemq` (QRadar) as provided to Kestrel in `Adding Kestrel Data Source Profiles`_.
+This is an XDR hunt (`RSAC'21 demo`_) that goes across host/EDR to SIEM/firewall.

-Write the ``GET`` in the second notebook cell.
-In the ``WHERE`` clause, specify the source IP and source port to identify the network traffic.
-Kestrel will derive the time range for the ``GET``, which makes the relationship resolution unique.
-Lastly, show the other half of the proxy traffic to the Internet using ``DISP``.
+Once you refer to a variable in a STIX pattern in ``GET``, Kestrel will derive the time range for the ``GET`` based on the referred variable, which makes the relationship resolution unique.

 Applying an Analytics
 =====================

-You can apply any external analyzing or detection logic to add new attributes to existing Kestrel variables or return visualizations.
+You can apply any external analyzing or detection logic for adding new attributes to existing Kestrel variables or performing visualizations.
+Kestrel enables it by the Kestrel analytics hunt step (more in :doc:`language`), which is a foreign language interface to Kestrel.

 Kestrel treats analytics as black boxes and only cares about the input and output formats.
 So it is possible to wrap even proprietary software in Kestrel analytics.
-Read more about analytics in :doc:`language`.
+Similar to data sources, Kestrel has a two-level abstraction for
+analytics: Kestrel has multiple *analytics interfaces*, each of which handles a set of Kestrel analytics accordingly.
+Upon installation, Kestrel provides two analytics interfaces: :doc:`source/kestrel_analytics_docker.interface` and :doc:`source/kestrel_analytics_python.interface`.

+Community-contributed Kestrel analytics are at `kestrel-analytics repo`_, which can be cloned and used through either the Docker or Python analytics interface.
+Currently there are Kestrel analytics for IP enrichment, threat intelligence enrichment, machine learning inference, plotting, complex visualization, clustering, suspicious process scoring, and log4shell deobfuscation.

 Docker Analytics Setup
 ----------------------

-Kestrel ships with a docker analytics interface, plus 5 example analytics for *threat intelligence enrichment via SANS API*, *suspicious process scoring*, *machine learning model testing*, *geolocation visualization*, and *data plotting*.
-Check our ``kestrel-analytics`` repository for more details.

-To use an analytics via the docker interface, you need to have `docker`_ installed, and then build the docker container for that analytics.
+To use an analytics via the Docker interface, you need to have `docker`_ installed, and then build the docker container for that analytics.
 For example, to build a docker container for the *geolocation visualization* analytics, go to its source code and run the command: